 Cook Your Own Food

 If your accommodation has a kitchen, it’s best to use it.
 We save money this way when traveling around Scotland.
 Grocery stores in Scotland are amazing and well-stocked, and one can easily cook an amazing meal with delicious wine for cheap.

 The tap water in Scotland is perfectly fine to drink, so best not to waste money or plastic on one-time-use water bottles.
 Get yourself a travel water bottle and keep refilling it!

 Travel During the Offseason

-In my opinion, traveling in Scotland particularly shrines in the offseason.
-I don’t like crowds or high prices and that’s why I love traveling between September and May.
+I think traveling in Scotland, particularly shrines, in the offseason.
+I don’t like crowds or high prices, so I love traveling between September and May.
 We highlight the best time to visit Scotland in this post.

 Travel in Scotland